 I am asking that you stand by your words and stop the execution of an innocent man.
 I am asking that you support DNA testing and a new trial in this case.
 I am asking that you spare the life of Rodney Reed.

 If you are not in Austin and you are able to collect physical copies of this letter, please remember to make copies of all signed letters and mail them to the

 CEDP-Austin at 1311 East 13th St., Austin, TX, 78702

 We want to have a record of every letter sent so the Governor’s office cannot ignore us!

 Receiving lots of physical letters will make an impression on the Governor and the BPP.
-But if you’d prefer to email, you can use this helpful form created by the Innocence Project.
-Alternately, you can send an email through Amnesty International.
+If you prefer to email, the contact form for the governor’s office will require a five-digit zip code.